timw255/SitefinityNET/README.md

-﻿# Sitefinity.NET - .NET REST Client for Telerik Sitefinity CMS
+﻿# Sitefinity.NET - .NET REST Client for Telerik Sitefinity CMS ﻿
+﻿(This is only kept here for reference.
+Version 2 of this can be found at [https://github.com/timw255/timw255.Sitefinity.RestClient](https://github.com/timw255/timw255.Sitefinity.RestClient))

 **_Got an idea or better way to do something?
 I welcome pull requests.
 Please send them. :)_**